TERREMEMBER/znbase/docs/content/v2.2/troubleshoot/nodes/check-stats.md

 $ auditctl -e 1
 ```

-## YugabyteDB processes state
+## ZNbaseDB processes state

-YugabyteDB provides web endpoints where the current state of each process is aggregated.
+ZNbaseDB provides web endpoints where the current state of each process is aggregated.
 This includes logs, flags as well as memory, disk, and network usage metrics.
 Additionally, it provides dedicated metrics endpoints for YCQL and, respectively, Redis requests.

 | Description | URL |
 |-------------|-----|